AlSaimun/Task-Manager-Project/README.md

 http://127.0.0.1:8000/jwt/login/
 ```
 NB.
 Use jwt login for get acess token else you can't access to see data.
 Also tasks filter by user
+NB.
+For see details of a task click over the task card

+If any confusion feel free to ask me, Thanks for your time.